billahdotdev/javascripting/README.md

 ## Contents

-Each folder/file corresponds to one of the 20 JavaScript topics covered in the NodeSchool javascripting workshop.
+Each file corresponds to one of the 20 JavaScript topics covered in the NodeSchool javascripting workshop.
 These exercises are great for learning and practicing JavaScript basics.

 ## Topics Covered